April 07, 2017

 Biochemistry major bound for Poland through prestigious Fulbright Program

 (Editor’s note: Michael Gilmor ’17 died on Aug.
 25, 2018, from an aortic aneurysm, after completing his Fulbright year in Poland.
-The College celebrated his memory at a Mass at St. Dominic Chapel.)
+A memorial Mass was held on campus in St. Dominic Chapel.)